bgpsecurity/rpstir2/README.md

 ```

 #### 2.3.2 Download and validate RPKI objects
 You can download RPKI objects with rsync or RRDP protocol, and complete the subsequent validation procedure.
+Or when the parameter is sync, the system will automatically perform hybrid synchronization.

 ##### (1) rsync